404answernotfound/404answernotfound/README.md

 Are you a Notion fan? :) <a href="https://404answernotfound.notion.site">Here's my public Notion profile</a>!
 <br/><br/>
 <h3>I'm also part of a community of amazing individuals with a mission to enable people to Open Source.
 Join us @ Schrodinger's Hat! https://www.schrodinger-hat.it/</h3>

+<br/><br/>

-<h3>I used to do Public Speaking at conferences, meet-ups and events.
+I used to do Public Speaking at conferences, meet-ups and events.
 Now I'm having more fun organising these events.
-Nevertheless, if you fancy one of my talks, send me a message!</h3>
+Nevertheless, if you fancy one of my talks, send me a message!

 # Currently reading<br/>
-- Distributed systems with Node.js
+- Distributed systems
 # Latest Projects<br/>
 - [Loremclipsum](https://github.com/Schrodinger-Hat/loremclipsum), a CLI tool to copy-paste different Ipsums
 - [cattp](https://github.com/Schrodinger-Hat/cattp), a CLI tool to meow all the HTTP codes